Why is Google using [[geothermal energy::It is a form of energy that is generated from the heat stored underneath the Earth’s surface.]]?

-Google wants to help with climate change by using clean energy.
+Google wants to help with [[climate change::The way that Earth's weather is getting hotter, mostly due to human activity.]] by using [[clean energy::Clean energy refers to energy that does not pollute or harm the environment.]].
 They plan to power all their data centres and offices with carbon-free energy (CFE) 24/7 by 2030.
 Their big goal is to make the world's electricity cleaner.

 Google thinks we need new technology for clean energy, and one option is geothermal energy.
-This kind of energy captures heat from the Earth's crust to make electricity without using fossil fuels or adding carbon to the air.
+This kind of energy captures heat from the Earth's crust to make electricity without using [[fossil fuels::They are formed underground from plants and animals and burned for energy.
+For example, coal, oil and natural gas.]] or adding carbon to the air.

 This helps make a steady source of clean energy, like solar and wind power.
 Google is working with another company for this technology.